Published June 2021, Updated April 2023

 Click on that schedule activity, and the link has been made.

 Next, we take note of this activity ID.
-In this example, FINL1-200 is the schedule activity we’ll be linking all the carpeting submittal items to in the submittal register.
+In this example, FINL1-200 is the schedule activity we’ll link all the carpeting submittal items to in the submittal register.

 Step 3: Link the submittal register items in that feature of work to the noted schedule activity ID.